Introduction: Natural Optimum Population Responses.

 Instinctive Mechanisms As In Nature.

+We are not aware of any other species being aware that sex results in babies, which adds another dimension.
 We assume that kangaroos do not have the option to get together and debate “drought headed this way, maybe we all should agree to hold off having children”.
 Instead, the reduction in offspring is the result of instincts, as with seasonal reproduction, and other response to triggers from the environment.

 Are Humans Beyond Nature?